-Application Deadline: The application deadline for Section 8 Welfare-to-Work Rental Vouchers under this NOFA is April 28, 1999, at the time described in section I. of this NOFA, below.
+Application Deadline.
+The application deadline for Section 8 Welfare-to-Work Rental Vouchers under this NOFA is May 7, 1999, at the time described in section I. of this NOFA, below.

-Match: None.

-SUPPLEMENTARY INFORMATION:
+Match.
+None

-If you are interested in applying for funding under this program, please review carefully the following information:
+SUPPLEMENTARY INFORMATION: If you are interested in applying for funding under this NOFA, please review carefully the following information:

-I. Application Due Date, Application Kits, and Technical Assistance
+I. Application Due Date, Application Kits and Technical Assistance

-Application Due Date: April 28, 1999.
-Address for Submitting Applications: The application and two copies must be submitted to the HA's local HUD Field Office HUB (Attention: HUB, Director of Public Housing) or local HUD Field Office Program Center (Attention: Program Center Coordinator) or for Indian tribes and their tribally designated housing entities, to the local Office of Native American Programs, (Attention: Administrator, Office of Native American Programs).
-Throughout this NOFA, the Field Office HUBs and Program Centers and the local Offices of Native American Programs will be referred to as the local HUD Field offices.
-Applicants should not submit any copies of their applications to HUD Headquarters.
+Application Due Date: May 7, 1999.
+Address for Submitting Applications: The application and two copies must be submitted to your local HUD Field office HUB (Attention: HUB, Director of Public Housing) or local HUD Field Office Program Center (Attention: Program Center Coordinator).
+Throughout this NOFA, the Field Office HUBs and Program Centers will be referred to as the local HUD Field offices.
+Applicants should not submit the original or any copies of their applications to HUD Headquarters.